amingomezd/NextJS-MongoDB-MUI-Boilerplate/README.md

 <h3 align="center">Development</h3>

-- Start the development server by running `yarn dev` or `npm run dev`.
+- Start the development server by running `yarn dev`.
 Getting started by create a `.env.local` file with the above variables.
 See [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables).
 - Start Storybook with `yarn storybook`

 <h2 align="center">Deployment</h2>

 This project can be deployed [anywhere Next.js can be deployed](https://nextjs.org/docs/deployment).
 Make sure to set the environment variables using the options provided by your cloud/hosting providers.

-After building using `yarn build`, simply start the server using `npm run start`.
+After building using `yarn build`, simply start the server using `yarn start`.

 You can also deploy this with serverless providers given the correct setup.